liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 Note, the Liferay version (`.v62`) is used in the package namespace.
 Since the SDK is built for a specific Liferay version, service classes are separated by their package name.
-In this example, our mobile SDK classes use the `.v62` package, which means this SDK is compatible with Liferay 6.2.
+In this example, our Mobile SDK classes use the `.v62` package, which means this SDK is compatible with Liferay 6.2.
 But, you can use several SDKs in your classpath simultaneously to support different Liferay versions.